iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

         .. literalinclude:: imas_snippets/dd_versions.py

 Okay, so now you know what your default DD version is.
-But how is it determined? imas-python first checks if you have an IMAS environment loaded by checking the environment variable ``IMAS_VERSION``.
-If you are on a cluster and have used ``module load IMAS`` or similar, this environment variable will indicate what data dictionary version this module is using. imas-python will use that version as its default.
+But how is it determined?
+IMAS-Python first checks if you have an IMAS environment loaded by checking the environment variable ``IMAS_VERSION``.
+If you are on a cluster and have used ``module load IMAS`` or similar, this environment variable will indicate what data dictionary version this module is using.
+IMAS-Python will use that version as its default.

-If the ``IMAS_VERSION`` environment is not set, imas-python will take the newest version of the Data Dictionary that came bundled with it.
+If the ``IMAS_VERSION`` environment is not set, IMAS-Python will take the newest version of the Data Dictionary that came bundled with it.
 Which brings us to the following topic:

 Bundled Data Dictionary definitions
 -----------------------------------

-imas-python comes bundled [#DDdefs]_ with many versions of the Data Dictionary definitions.
+IMAS-Python comes bundled [#DDdefs]_ with many versions of the Data Dictionary definitions.
 You can find out which versions are available by calling :py:meth:`imas.dd_zip.dd_xml_versions`.